tstarti2/cit281-lab6/README.md

 # Lab 6: Working with GitHub and JavaScript Classes

+Throughout this lab, I focused on enhancing my understanding of GitHub and JavaScript classes.
+Here's an overview of what I accomplished:

 ## Overview

-This lab is designed to enhance your understanding of GitHub and JavaScript classes.
-You will start by familiarizing yourself with GitHub, then proceed to create and test JavaScript classes, and finally, manage a collection of books using these classes.
+The lab was designed to provide practical experience in using GitHub for version control and implementing JavaScript classes to manage a collection of books.

 ## Goals and Outcomes

-- **Join GitHub and complete the Introduction to GitHub course**
+- **Joining GitHub and Completing the Introduction to GitHub Course:** I signed up for GitHub and completed the Introduction to GitHub course to gain a solid understanding of version control and repository management.
-- **Create a lab file for this project**
+- **Creating a Lab File:** I created a new file for my lab work where I implemented and tested JavaScript classes.
-- **Gain an overview of JavaScript classes**
+- **Gaining an Overview of JavaScript Classes:** I reviewed the concept of JavaScript classes, including properties, methods, and constructors.
-- **Create and test a Book class**
-- **Create and test a Library class**
+- **Creating and Testing Book Class:** I defined a `Book` class with properties like title, author, and ISBN, and implemented methods to manage book data.
+I also wrote tests to ensure the `Book` class functions correctly.
+- **Creating and Testing Library Class:** I defined a `Library` class to manage a collection of `Book` objects, implemented methods to add and retrieve books, and tested the `Library` class functionality.
-- **Add at least two more books to the library**
+- **Adding More Books to the Library:** I instantiated and added at least two more `Book` objects to the `Library` class, simulating a collection of books.
-- **Add ISBN to books and implement a method to delete a book**
+- **Adding ISBN and Implementing Delete Book Method:** I enhanced the `Book` class to include an ISBN property and implemented a method in the `Library` class to delete a book using its ISBN.
+I thoroughly tested the new functionality to ensure accurate deletion of books.

 ## Lab Structure

-### Part 1: Join GitHub and Work Through Introduction to GitHub Course
+Throughout the lab, I followed a structured series of steps that allowed me to:

-- Sign up for GitHub and complete the Introduction to GitHub course to understand the basics of version control and repository management.
+- Sign up for GitHub and complete the Introduction to GitHub course.

-### Part 2: Create Lab File

-- Create a new file for your lab work where you will implement and test your JavaScript classes.
+- Create a dedicated lab file for my project work.

-### Part 3: Classes Overview

-- Review the concept of JavaScript classes, including properties, methods, and the use of constructors.
+- Understand the basics of JavaScript classes and constructors.

-### Part 4: Create and Test Book Class

-- Define a `Book` class with properties like title, author, and ISBN.
-Implement methods to manage book data.
+- Create and test the `Book` class to manage individual books.
-- Write tests to ensure the `Book` class functions correctly.

-### Part 5: Create and Test Library Class

-- Define a `Library` class that manages a collection of `Book` objects.
-Implement methods to add and retrieve books.
-- Write tests to ensure the `Library` class functions correctly.

-### Part 6: Add at Least Two More Books to the Library

-- Instantiate and add at least two more `Book` objects to the `Library` class to simulate a collection of books.
+- Create and test the `Library` class to manage a collection of books.

-### Part 7: Add ISBN and a Delete Book Method

-- Enhance the `Book` class to include an ISBN property.
-- Implement a method in the `Library` class to delete a book using its ISBN.
-- Test the new functionality to ensure books can be deleted accurately.
+- Expand the library by adding more books and implementing advanced functionality like deleting books.

-By completing this lab, you will gain practical experience in using GitHub for version control and managing JavaScript classes to create and manipulate objects effectively.
+By completing this lab, I gained valuable hands-on experience in using GitHub for version control and managing JavaScript classes effectively to create and manipulate objects.